Mariners fail to protect lead, waste solid outing by Yusei Kikuchi in loss to Dodgers

 J.P.
 Crawford, batting leadoff, swung at Buehler’s first pitch of the game – an elevated 96 mph fastball and hit a hard shot to third that Justin Turner was able to field for an out.

 There was no fielding Buehler’s fourth pitch of the game.
-Mitch Haniger was all over the elevated fastball 96-mph fastball from Buehler on an 0-2 count, sending a missile over the wall in deep right-center for his ninth homer of the season.
+Mitch Haniger was all over the elevated 96-mph fastball from Buehler on an 0-2 count, sending a missile over the wall in deep right-center for his ninth homer of the season.
 The solo blast gave Seattle a 1-0 lead and had an exit velocity of 103 mph and a distance of 402 feet.

 “We’ve talked before about whether you want to hunt that fastball up, or you want to try to push him down because you know he’s effective at the top zone,” Haniger said.
 “That’s why he throws up there.
 He’s got really good stuff so we’re just trying to kind of set our sights and set a bar and try to get him below that and be aggressive.”